andrew/ultimate-awesome/README.md

 - [awesome-autonomous-driving-security-resources](https://github.com/allenpandas/awesome-autonomous-driving-security-resources) - 🚗 A  repository for documenting and exploring the world of autonomous driving safety, featuring a curated collection of research papers, reports, and resource.
 - [awesome-starred](https://github.com/almereyda/awesome-starred) - A curated list of my GitHub stars!.
 - [tech-resources](https://github.com/andou/tech-resources) - 🔧 A list of useful resources for tech enthusiasts.  .
-- [awesome-celestia](https://github.com/celestiaorg/awesome-celestia) - An Awesome List of Celestia Resources.
-- [awesome-payload](https://github.com/danailminchev/awesome-payload) - :sunglasses: A curated list of awesome Payload resources for users and developers.
 - [awesome-datree](https://github.com/datreeio/awesome-datree) - ⚙️ A curated list of resources for using Datree's CLI tool.
 - [awesome-keyboard](https://github.com/Delapouite/awesome-keyboard) - A curated list of awesome resources about configuring and building keyboards.
 - [awesome-disastertech](https://github.com/DisasterTechCrew/awesome-disastertech) - A selection of projects, organisations and useful tools that help humans in crisis situations.